In Him Ministries:

 God has always had a remnant of true believers in every age.

 A remnant is a fragment that’s left over, or a very small part of the whole.
 The remnant that are saved is that small group of people who truly live their lives for Christ through the power of the Holy Spirit.
-They are the salt of the earth and a light in the darkness.
+They are the salt of the earth and a light in the darkness (Rom.
+7-8; Matt.
+5:13-16).

 Seventh-day Adventists usually quote Revelation 12:17 from the King James Version of the Bible to defend their “Remnant Theology” which says, “And the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ.”

-To understand the meaning of this verse, we have to understand what the Apostle John means when he uses the word, “commandments.”
+To understand the meaning of this verse, we have to understand what the Apostle John meant when he used the word, “commandments.”

 The word, “commandments” has different meanings depending on the context, and the author.
-John uses different Greek words for “law” and “commandments” consistently in all of his writings.
-When John is speaking about the Old Covenant Law he uses the Greek word, “nomos” exclusively (John 1:17, 45; 7:19).
-John used “entolē” in Revelation 12:17 and Revelation 14:12 to refer to the commandments of God that Christ’s followers are expected to keep.
+John used different Greek words for “law” and “commandments” consistently in all of his writings.
+When John is speaking about the Old Covenant Law he uses the Greek word “nomos” exclusively (John 1:17, 45; 7:19).
+John used the Greek word “entolē” in Revelation 12:17 and Revelation 14:12 to refer to the commandments of God that Christ’s followers are expected to keep.
 Some of the other New Testament authors do occasionally use entolē to refer to the Old Covenant Law but John never does!
-John always used the Greek word entolē to mean a “moral and religious precept, regulation or command.”
+John always used entolē to mean a “moral and religious precept, regulation or command.”
 John never said that we have to keep the Ten Commandments from the Old Covenant Law to be saved under the New Covenant.

-John was telling his readers to be faithful to Christ and keep the moral precepts, and commands of God under the terms of the New Covenant.
+John was telling his readers to be faithful to Christ and keep the moral precepts and commands of God under the terms of the New Covenant, not the old.
 [1]

-The New Covenant has replaced the Old Covenant Law.
+Seventh-day Adventists don’t understand that the New Covenant law has replaced the Old Covenant Law.

 John 1:17 says, “For the law was given through Moses; grace and truth came through Jesus Christ.”

 The Mosaic Covenant was one of several ethical codes of conduct that God has given to his people throughout human history.
-God gave commands (codes of conduct) to Adam and Eve living in the Garden of Eden (Gen. 1:26-30; 2:15-17), to Noah (Gen. 6-9), and to Abraham (Gen. 12:1; 17:10-14; 26:5).
-The Mosaic code contained all 613 laws of the Old Covenant (Exodus — Deuteronomy).
+God gave commands, or codes of conduct to Adam and Eve (Gen. 1:26-30; 2:15-17; 3), to Noah (Gen. 6-9), and to Abraham (Gen. 12:1; 17:10-14; 26:5).
+The Mosaic code contained all 613 laws of the Old Covenant from Exodus through Deuteronomy.
 Today we live under the New Covenant, law of Christ (Gal.
 6:2; Rom.
 8:2).
-The New Covenant contains hundreds of specific commands recorded in the New Testament.
+The New Covenant contains hundreds of specific commands recorded for us in the New Testament.

 The temporary nature of the Old Covenant brought nothing to fulfillment (Gal.
 3:23-24; Matt.
 5:17).
 The New Covenant is better than the Old Covenant because our redemption is completely secure, and it makes having a personal and intimate relationship with the God who created us possible (Heb.
 3:6).

 Hebrews 7:12 says, “For when there is a change in the priesthood, there is necessarily a change in the law as well.”
 The Levitical priesthood was set aside since it was unable to accomplish God’s saving purpose because of its “weakness and uselessness” (Heb.
 7:18).
 Only Jesus’ work on the cross could bring God’s people to perfection (Heb.
 7:11; 9:9; 10:1).
-Unlike the Levitical priesthood, Jesus’ priesthood was final because the sacrifice that he made on our behalf was perfect.
-Jesus, our new high priest has accomplished “eternal salvation for all who obey him” (Heb.
+Unlike the Levitical priesthood, Jesus’ priesthood was final because the sacrifice he made on our behalf was perfect.
+Jesus, as our new High Priest has accomplished “eternal salvation for all who obey him” (Heb.
 5:9).

 Hebrews 7:22 says, “This makes Jesus the guarantor of a better covenant.”